Manage Lake Datasets

 Scheduled Deletion

-You cannot delete built-in Datasets, or Datasets that have any connected Collectors or Destinations.
+You cannot delete built-in Lake Datasets, or Lake Datasets that have any connected Collectors or Destinations.

-Each Dataset can have up to three partitions configured, and, if you’re using Lakehouse, up to five Lakehouse indexed fields, to speed up searching and replaying data from the Lake.
+Each Lake Dataset can have up to three partitions configured, and, if you’re using a Lakehouse, up to five Lakehouse-indexed fields, to speed up searching and replaying data from Cribl Lake.

 A typical use case for applying partitions and indexed fields is to accelerate hostname